 #OpenHouse is a pioneering initiative aimed at tackling the fast-growing sense of social isolation amongst young people.

-Created is an eight-week course that exists to help young people explore their mental health and wellbeing through art and creativity.
+Created is a six-week course that exists to help young people explore their mental health and wellbeing through art and creativity.